HVML/PurC/README.md

     <!--
         $SYSTEM.locale returns the current system locale like `zh_CN'.
-        This statement load a JSON file which defined the map of localization messages, like:
+        This statement loads a JSON file which defined the map of localization messages, like:
         {
             "Hello, world!": "世界，您好！"